Nehonix-Team/xynginc/docs/INSTALLATION.md

 - **Architecture**: x86_64 (Standard 64-bit Linux)
 - **Access**: Root or sudo privileges required

 **Warning**: XNCP provides a pre-compiled binary for standard **Linux x86_64** systems only.
 Other architectures (like ARM/Raspberry Pi) are not officially supported via the pre-compiled binary and would require manual compilation from source.
+See the [Build from Source Guide](BUILD_FROM_SOURCE.md).
 Windows and macOS are not supported.

 ## Installation Methods